trynthink/scout/docs/tutorials.rst

 Reflect W/E costs in ECM packages
 *********************************
 ``--pkg_env_costs`` reflects the installed cost of W/E technologies that are included in HVAC + W/E :ref:`ECM packages <package-ecms>` in the overall installed costs for the package.
-The user must sepcify either "include HVAC" or "exclude HVAC" as the value for this argument.
+The user must specify either "include HVAC" or "exclude HVAC" as the value for this argument.

 .. note::
    By default, W/E costs are excluded from the overall costs of an HVAC + W/E package to harmonize the handling of costs in such packages with the approach of Scout's technology choice models, which are drawn from EIA National Energy Modeling System (NEMS) data on HVAC equipment costs and sales only.

-Alternative Emissions Intensities
+Alternative emissions intensities
 *********************************
-``--alt_ref_carb`` sets the baseline electricity emissions intensities to be consistent with the Standard Scenarios Mid Case (rather than AEO).
+``--alt_ref_carb`` sets the baseline electricity emissions intensities to be consistent with the `Standard Scenarios Mid Case`_ (rather than AEO).

 Time sensitive valuation metrics
 ********************************